Lledune/ReinforcementLearning---Cart/README.md

 # CartTrainer

-CartTrainer is a tool to try Reinforcement Learning easily CartPole problem.
+CartTrainer is a tool to try Reinforcement Learning easily on a CartPole problem.

 There is an example of code at the bottom of the script, and the different parameters you can play with are :